 Previously, race and gender were considered to be risk factors too.
 Metabolic Syndrome was believed to be more prevalent in females than in males.
-Also, Caucasian and Hispanics from Western countries were considered to be high risk for metabolic syndrome.
-However, with the pervasiveness of Western diet and lifestyle all over the world, these old notions on race and gender are now blurred.
-Whether you are male or female and notwithstanding your country of origin, you can develop the various symptoms of metabolic syndrome.
+Also, Caucasians and Hispanics from Western countries were considered to be at high risk for metabolic syndrome.
+However, with the pervasiveness of Western diet and lifestyle worldwide, these old notions of race and gender are now blurred.
+Whether you are male or female, and notwithstanding your country of origin, you can develop the various symptoms of metabolic syndrome.

 Gut Health and Metabolic Syndrome

-Among the various risk factors of metabolic syndrome, its association with poor gut health may be the least known and understood.
+Among the various metabolic syndrome risk factors, its association with poor gut health may be the least known and understood.

 The gut microbiota plays a significant role in host energy homeostasis and metabolism.
-There is already enough evidence that gut microbiome and various components of the metabolic syndrome are closely linked.
-The gut microbiota is involved in the modulation of inflammatory signaling pathways, the immune system and the hormone system that regulates blood pressure and fluid and electrolyte balance, as well as systemic vascular resistance (also known as RAS or renin-angiotensin system).
+There is already enough evidence that the gut microbiome and various components of the metabolic syndrome are closely linked.
+The gut microbiota is involved in the modulation of inflammatory signaling pathways, the immune system, and the hormone system that regulates blood pressure and fluid and electrolyte balance and systemic vascular resistance (also known as RAS or renin-angiotensin system).

-Given this connection, evidence tells us that modification of gut microbiota via prebiotics, probiotics or other dietary interventions may have a positive effect in the treatment of components or complications of metabolic syndrome.
-In an animal study, the introduction of a specific prebiotic (oligofructose) was able to correct MS in obese mice.
+Given this connection, evidence tells us that modification of gut microbiota via prebiotics, probiotics, or other dietary interventions may have a positive effect on the treatment of components or complications of metabolic syndrome.
+In an animal study, introducing a specific prebiotic (oligofructose) was able to correct MS in obese mice.
 Another example is the prevention of obesity by addressing leaky gut and improving overall gut health.
 Cardiovascular diseases may also be avoided by having a healthy microbiome.